AdaCore/learn/content/courses/advanced-ada/parts/data_types/numerics.rst

   rounding-toward-zero).

-- :ada:`Machine_Overflows` is an attribute that indicates whether a :ada:`Constraint_Error` is (or is not) guaranteed to be raised when an operation with that type produces an overflow or divide-by-zero.
+- :ada:`Machine_Overflows` is an attribute that indicates whether a :ada:`Constraint_Error` exception is (or is not) guaranteed to be raised when an operation with that type produces an overflow or divide-by-zero.

 .. code:: ada run_button project=Courses.Advanced_Ada.Data_Types.Numerics.Floating_Point_Types.Machine_Rounds_Overflows